 In his 1804 utopian plan for the workers’ city of Chaux, the architect Claude-Nicolas Ledoux drafted the fantasy version of the institutional administration of male sexuality.
-Declaring, “That which a government does not dare to do, architecture confronts,” he made graphic the preceding half century’s musing; about degeneration, male desire and the power of institutions.
+Declaring, “That which a government does not dare to do, architecture confronts,” he made graphic the preceding half century’s musing, about degeneration, male desire, and the power of institutions.

 The publicly administered ideal brothel or Oikema, that be planned would “enforce heterosexuality, foment desire and develop the powers of population,” even as it sought to refocus the menacingly potent male body on productivity.
 Viewed from the city that it cleansed and fueled, the brothel building would appear modestly shielded by a mysterious and suggestive grove of trees.
 An aerial view, however, the Oikema would be revealed as a gigantic set of male genitals (approximately 160 by 220 feet in size), exuberantly rendered with neo-classical geometric rigor and inscribed within a rectangular marble precinct.
-Ledoux’ apotheosis of the male sex, immured yet erect with discipline, was an earnestly absurd digest of Enlightenment aspirations for the regenerative powers of the institution.
+Ledoux’ apotheosis of the male sex, immured yet erect with discipline, was an earnestly absurd digest of Enlightenment aspirations for the institution’s regenerative powers.

-At last, Ledoux’utopia is in any case a social one.
+At last, Ledoux’utopia is, in any case, a social one.
 Much the same as Rousseau, he dreams about an ideal society where relations would be peaceful and in harmony with nature…But the evenings around the fire, in the common reunion halls, were certainly less delightful for the saline workers than Ledoux had believed them to be… His great project of “achieving the happiness of the most” (Vidler, 1987) employing architecture remains artistically an ideal world.

 About Claude Nicolas Ledoux